calebphillips/george-macdonald-quotes/instruction.md

 * People that talk about good things without doing them are left out.
   You are not master of addition until your addition is to be depended upon
-* spending their strength in avoiding precipices and getting out of bogs, mourning and sighing over their sins instead of leaving them behind and fleeing to the Father
-* It is one of the poorest of human weaknesses that a man should be ashamed of saying he has done wrong, instead of so ashamed of having done wrong that he cannot rest till he has said so; for the shame cleaves fast until the confession removes it
-* He does not care for the praise that comes before obedience!
 * the best a father can do, is to enable his son to earn his livelihood in the exercise of a genial and righteous labor
 * A little wonder is worth tons of knowledge.